Skip to main content

 High-Intensity Interval Training (HIIT) offers another layer of benefits.
 This type of exercise is exceptionally effective at improving mitochondrial density and function.
 Mitochondria are the power plants within your cells, and their health is paramount for everything from energy production to cellular repair.

 Healthy mitochondria are essential for cells to have the energy to carry out the instructions delivered by hormones.
-By engaging in both and metabolically demanding conditioning, you are enhancing both the “docking station” and the “power plant,” ensuring the hormonal message is both received and executed effectively.
+By engaging in both resistance training and metabolically demanding conditioning, you are enhancing both the “docking station” and the “power plant,” ensuring the hormonal message is both received and executed effectively.

 Sleep as a System-Wide Reset